Ross Garnaut: Garnaut on nuclear power

 In 2008, Garnaut was of the opinion that nuclear was not obviously necessary in Australia's low carbon energy future.
 He told the media: "Nuclear energy is an important part of the global response to a low-carbon economy, but under Australian circumstances, it is not obvious that nuclear is an important part of our answer."

 His position on the matter was countered by Ziggy Switkowski, leader of the 2006 UMPNER Review, and an advocate for nuclear power in Australia.

 Garnaut considers nuclear power to be a "low emissions" energy source, given its negligible emissions of carbon dioxide to the atmosphere during plant operation.
-As such, he supports nuclear power as part of global efforts to reduce greenhouse gas emissions especially given rising energy consumption in Asia.
+He supports nuclear power as part of global efforts to reduce greenhouse gas emissions especially given rising energy consumption in Asia.
 He has also publicly noted China's commitment to expanding its fleet of nuclear reactors, even in the wake of the Fukushima disaster.